Find everything you need to know about how club committees work and how to run official club or society committee meetings.

 Only financial members of the club are eligible to nominate for election to club executive committee positions.
 Elections take place annually at the clubs Annual General Meeting.

-The club committee must consist of a minimum of the four executive committee positions; a minimum of one executive committee positions must by occupied by a current RMIT student.
+The club committee must consist of a minimum of the four executive committee positions; a minimum of two executive committee positions must by occupied by a current RMIT student.
 It is encouraged that the club executive consists of members of all genders.

 Members may carry or share responsibility for more than one portfolio, with the exception of President.
 The newly created Welfare Officer position can be filled by a standalone member or an existing committee position.